Defending Person Detection Against Adversarial Patch Attack by using Universal Defensive Frame: Problem Definition

-\textbf{Generating Person-hiding Adversarial Patch} DNN-based objection networks can be categorized into two types: two-stage framework (e.g., Fast(er) RCNN \cite{girshick2015fast, ren2015faster}, Mask RCNN \cite{he2017mask}, etc.) and one-stage framework (e.g., YOLO \cite{redmon2017yolo9000}, SSD \cite{liu2016ssd}, etc.).
-The two-stage framework consists of a region proposal network (RPN) and head network.
+The objective of the adversarial patch attacks in a person detection is to make detectors miss the detection of a person class at the inference time.
+DNN-based person detection networks can be categorized into two types: two-stage framework (e.g., Fast(er) R-CNN \cite{girshick2015fast, ren2015faster}, Mask R-CNN \cite{he2017mask}, etc.), and one-stage framework (e.g., YOLO \cite{redmon2017yolo9000}, SSD \cite{liu2016ssd}, etc.).
+The two-stage framework consists of a region proposal network (RPN) and a head network.
 The RPN produces an objectness score that identifies potential bounding boxes while the head network classifies the contents of these bounding boxes and regresses the coordinates.
 The one-stage frameworks detect objects at once.
-The output of one-stage frameworks has the $w \times h$ size of feature map, and each pixel contains the locations of the bounding boxes, classes, and objectness scores.
-From \cite{thys2019fooling}, reducing the objectness score effectively hides objects.
+The output of a one-stage framework has the $w \times h$ size of a feature map, and each pixel contains the locations of the bounding boxes, classes, and objectness scores. \cite{thys2019fooling} demonstrated that reducing the objectness score effectively fools the person detection.
+In this way, the adversarial patch attack reduces the number of true positives.
 Therefore, the adversarial patch can be optimized by minimizing the following loss function,

-Here, $x$ is the input image, $A_{adv}(\cdot)$ places adversarial patch $p$ to persons with transformations such as rotating and resizing \cite{thys2019fooling}, and $S(\cdot)$ denotes the output vector of objectness scores.
-Specifically, $S(\cdot)$ can be the output of the RPN network in the two-stage detection network or the output feature map's objectness score channels in the one-stage detection network.
-By optimizing the above loss function, an adversarial patch can be generated to hide a person.
+Here, $x$ is the input image, $\PA(\cdot)$ places an adversarial patch $p$ on persons with transformations such as rotating and resizing \cite{thys2019fooling}, and $\textbf{S}(\cdot)$ denotes the output vector of objectness scores.
+Specifically, $\textbf{S}(\cdot)$ can be the output of the RPN network in the two-stage detection network or the output feature map's objectness score channels in the one-stage detection network.
+By optimizing the above loss function, an adversarial patch can be generated to fool the person detection.